 Dr. Meador is the Medical Director for Life Lion EMS.
 He is board certified in both Emergency Medicine and Emergency Medical Services.

-Dr. Meador is the Medical Director for Tactical EMS as well as the Assistant Medical Director of the Penn State Hershey Medical Center Emergency Department.
+Dr. Vates is the Medical Director for Tactical EMS as well as the Assistant Medical Director of the Penn State Hershey Medical Center Emergency Department.
 He is board certified in Emergency Medicine.

 R. Daniel Bledsoe, M.D.